 Significant Water bodies and catchment areas are the Murray Mouth on our eastern boundary, Lake Alexandrina, the Goolwa Channel, Currency Creek, the Angas, Bremer and Finniss River, the Tookayerta Creek as well as several wetlands.

 Our region is recognised nationally and internationally for these important aquatic environments and we therefore focus on the sustainable management of these water resources as part of the Environmental Action Plan 2014-2018.

-As part of this Environmental Action Plan, it is our goal to become a water sensitive community.
-Over the next 4 years we will create and implement strategies to protect our water resources.
+As part of this Environmental Action Plan, it is our goal to become a water sensitive community in order to create and implement strategies to protect our water resources.
 These strategies/actions are:

 - minimise council water use

 - maximise the re-use of rain, stormwater and wastewater

 - promote water sensitive development/water sensitive urban design (WSUD) and create public spaces that harvest clean and recycled water

 - maintain and enhance the health of our waterways and wetlands